Introduction

 - The Fredrick Branch also serves Monocacy, Maryland

-- The Brunswick Line (not the Fredrick Branch) serves Brunswick, Maryland, as well as Martinsburg West Virgina.
-It is the only MTA Maryland service to enter West Virigina.
+- The Brunswick Line (not the Fredrick Branch) serves Brunswick, Maryland, as well as Martinsburg West Virginia.
+It is the only MTA Maryland service to enter West Virginia.

 - The Camden Line connects with WMATA Services at Washington Union Station, College Park Station, and Greenbelt Station